reproio/ecs_deploy/README.md

 }
 ```

-The following policy is required for the preceding configuration of "repro-worker-production" service:
+The following permissions are required for the preceding configuration of "repro-worker-production" service:

 ```
 {